clearcodecn/ginplus/ginS/README.md

 # Gin Default Server

-This is API experiment for Gin.
+This is API experiment for ginplus.

 ```go
 package main